ethersphere/swap-swear-and-swindle/README.md

  Testimony means it is doing a validation for the evidence submitted to it.

- The witness contract is specific to the game which is offers by the service , which means that each service will have its own witnesses contracts.
+ The witness contract is specific to the game which is offered by the service , which means that each service will have its own witnesses contracts.

- The witness contract is access by the main SwearGame contract and is align with
+ The witness contract is accessed by the main SwearGame contract and is aligned with
  the ABIs defined at witnessAbstract.sol contract:

  /// @notice testimonyFor - request for testimony for a specific case ,service and client